MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/index.md

 ## A recommended security configuration for Microsoft 365 Business Premium

-Head's up - this recommended secure configuration for Microsoft 365 Business Premium ensures you can:
+This recommended secure configuration for Microsoft 365 Business Premium ensures you can:

 - Rely on your trusted business productivity and collaboration tools, such as Outlook, Word, Excel, and other Office products.